It all began with a 5k.

 My body was getting uncomfortably stiff and crampy.
 Walk breaks were getting more frequent, and I’m sure I resembled The Tin Man with my stiff legs.
 I wanted to run strong, but my body just wasn’t having it that day.
 Chris was running strong as ever, and he had just done the Detroit marathon two weeks prior!
 He stuck by my side the whole way and was full of positive words to keep me going.

 We crossed over the Willis Ave.
 Bridge into the Bronx.
 Okay, by this point, I felt so done with bridges.
 We passed the 20-mile marker — eee 10k to go!
 We were in the last quarter or so of the race, but all I really wanted was to curl up into a ball next to a dirty curb and rest.
 The crowds weren’t as thick as Manhattan or Brooklyn here, but the spectators were still equally supportive.

 The Bronx lasted only a hot minute, and then it was time to cross the final bridge back into Manhattan.
 Thankfully, this bridge was so short and flat, it almost didn’t count.
-The best part of this was the potty-mouthed lady holding a “LAST DAMN BRIDGE” sign and telling us to “Get the fuck outta the Bronx!”
-Hi, lady, you’re my new hero.
+The best part of this was the potty-mouthed lady holding a “LAST DAMN BRIDGE” sign and telling us to “Get the f— outta the Bronx!”
+Hi, lady, you’re amazing.

 photo credit: https://www.instagram.com/p/9l9VWOIjZz/

 Woo!
 Back in Manhattan and along Fifth Ave.
 I was mad at myself for walking so much, but Chris kept encouraging me to keep going.
 I mean, it’s not like I wasn’t going to finish this race, but the thought of 4 more miles seemed like an eternity.
 We saw a sign that said “Do Epic Shit!” and Chris mentioned “That’s what I’m gonna do when this race is over!”